TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 .. _mig-composer-include-individual-extensions:

-Include Individual Extensions like Site Packages
+Include individual extensions like site packages
 ================================================

 It's not necessary to move your project's site package to a dedicated